 The Commonwealth and all State Parliaments as well as the Northern Territory House of Assembly have enacted amendments to fishery laws for the purpose of implementing the fisheries elements of the offshore constitutional settlement adopted by the Premiers' Conference in 1979.
-Those amendments, which were expected to come into force in 1982, authorise the Commonwealth and one or more States to enter into a formal legal arrangement to apply a single law (Commonwealth or State) to the management of a particular fishery from low water mark and to vest executive power under that law in:
+Those amendments, which came into force on 14 February 1983, authorise the Commonwealth and one or more States to enter into a formal legal arrangement to apply a single law (Commonwealth or State) to the management of a particular fishery from low water mark and to vest executive power under that law in:

-(i) a joint authority, the membership of which would comprise the Commonwealth and the relevant State or States;
+- (i) a joint authority, the membership of which would comprise the Commonwealth and the relevant State or States;

-(ii) a State alone; or
+- (ii) a State alone: or

-(iii) the Commonwealth alone.
+- (iii) the Commonwealth alone.